query/mazeexplorer/README.rst

 by changing to the ``audio`` directory and running the provided ``generate.sh`` script.
 This process requires the SoX and FFmpeg binaries.

-Audio samples from `Freesound <http://www.freesound.org/>`_ users Percy Duke, kjackson, Sea Fury, aesqe, and Benboncan used under `the Creative Commons Sampling Plus 1.0 license
+Audio samples from `Freesound <http://www.freesound.org/>`_ users reinsamba, ignotus, fonogeno, Percy Duke, kjackson, Syna-Max, Sea Fury, aesqe, Benboncan, and A43 used under `the Creative Commons Sampling Plus 1.0 license
 <http://creativecommons.org/licenses/sampling+/1.0/>`_.

 All other code is copyright (c) 2011 UNC Open Web Team.
 All rights reserved.